michaelroland/wdnas-dl2100-kernel/README.md

 ### Prerequisites

-The packages kernel-package, libncurses-dev, and fakeroot need to be installed in order to use the tools:
+The packages *kernel-package*, *libncurses-dev*, and *fakeroot* need to be installed in order to use the tools:

     apt install kernel-package libncurses-dev fakeroot